Hugo4IT/ArduinoThing/README.md

-> **NOTE**: This was a school project, the code isn't amazing but it worked.
-Good enough
+> **NOTE**: This was a school project, the code isn't amazing but it worked, good enough.
+Each folder contains a README.md file explaining what its contents are for.

 Original README.md: